tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/故障处理/小文件及高并发场景下客户端使用卡顿_intl_en.md

 The above problems happen mainly due to the NFS v4.0 limitation as described below.
 If the client uses NFS v4.0 to read and write a lot of files at the same time, the large number of OPEN/CLOSE requests in parallel may result in a bottleneck on the client because the OPEN/CLOSE operations are serialized in NFS v4.0.

 - There is a limitation to the Linux NFS4.0 client implementation that an "open_owner" is mapped to a userid.
 This results in a bottleneck if one user opens and closes a lot of files in a short period of time.
 Each OPEN / CLOSE operation has to wait for a sequence id, which essentially serializes each OPEN / CLOSE request.
 If an NFS server's response time for OPEN / CLOSE requests increases due to some secondary load or complication, this NFS4 client limitation can become pronounced, and in some cases, cause an unresponsive machine.
 - The NFS4.1 protocol addresses the limitation of serialization of OPENs per open_owner.
-For more information, see [RFC 5661 Section 9.10](http://tools.ietf.org/html/rfc5661#section-9.10)
+For more information, see RFC 5661 Section 9.10.

 ## Solution